 While a few points towards the Mediterranean diet’s underlying health benefits, others favor a diet that involves our ancestors’ dietary patterns.

-There is no thumb rule to practice the Mediterranean diet, and you can follow it while bringing all the high-quality whole foods with lots of nutrition.
+There is no thumb rule to practicing the Mediterranean diet, and you can follow it while bringing all the high-quality whole foods with lots of nutrition.

-The world first came to know about this diet when a team of nutritionists from Boston, along with the experts from the Harvard School of public health and WHO, designed a Mediterranean diet pyramid in the year 2003.
+The world first came to know about this diet when a team of nutritionists from Boston, along with experts from the Harvard School of Public Health and WHO, designed a Mediterranean diet pyramid in 2003.

 This pyramid talked about the major components and features of the Mediterranean diet that included food items like :